Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-to-dict.md

   - identifying dependencies on the code being refactored
   - ensuring we have strong test coverage
 - Execute our refactor by
-  - writing new, reusable, helper functions,
+  - writing new, reusable, helper functions
   - replacing the existing code with our new functions
-  - frequently running our tests as we work to ensure our code's behavior remained the same
+  - frequently running our tests as we work to ensure our code's behavior remains the same

 ## Branches